berwinlan/complexity-p2-network-security/reports/draft_report.md

 ### Methodology

-The three types of movement the paper investigated are the following:
+The three types of movement the paper investigates are the following:
 * Random walk: Squads randomly spawn and random walk independently.
 * Random waypoint: Squads randomly spawn, choose a random point, and walk toward that random point until the squad has arrived.
 Squads are also independent here.
 * Hierarchical: Squads begin at their Company’s outpost, which is a randomly selected but constant point.
 They stay there for a little bit, then go to a random waypoint as a Company.
 Then, the Squads random walk independently, then the cycle repeats.